Life As a Sports Medicine Physician

 - Team Physician

 In the United States, there were 372,400 jobs for Sports Medicine Physician in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 42,300 new jobs for Sports Medicine Physician by 2026.
-The BLS estimates 14,300 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 14,300 job openings in this field each year.

 The states with the most job growth for Sports Medicine Physician are Arizona, Alaska, and Utah.
 Watch out if you plan on working in Connecticut, Rhode Island, or Illinois.
 These states have the worst job growth for this type of profession.